-• Allocating interest expense among activities so that the limitations on passive activity losses, investment interest, and personal interest can be properly figured.
+Allocating interest expense among activities so that the limitations on passive activity losses, investment interest, and personal interest can be properly figured.
 Generally, interest expense is allocated in the same manner as debt is allocated.
 Debt is allocated by tracing disbursements of the debt proceeds to specific expenditures.
 Temporary Regulations section 1.163-8T gives rules for tracing debt proceeds to expenditures.

 Interest paid by a partnership to a partner for the use of capital, which should be entered on line 10 as guaranteed payments.
-Prepaid interest, which generally can only be deducted over the period to which the prepayment applies.
-See section 461(g) for details.
+Prepaid interest, which generally can only be deducted over the term of the debt.
+See section 461(g) and Regulations section 1.163-7, 1.446-2, and 1.1273-2(g) for details.

-• Interest which is allocable to unborrowed policy cash values of life insurance, endowment, or annuity contracts issued after June 8, 1997, when the partnership is a policyholder or beneficiary.
+Interest which is allocable to unborrowed policy cash values of life insurance, endowment, or annuity contracts issued after June 8, 1997, when the partnership is a policyholder or beneficiary.
 See section 264(f).
 Attach a statement showing the computation of the deduction.